-2 specimen of Hypothenemus were caught.
+Ficus microcarpa (2 pce): Euwallacea, Hypothenemus and Neocosmospora Magnolia champaca (1 pce): Euwallacea and Neocosmospora Ficus natalensis subsp. leprieurii (1 pce): Neocosmospora from dead parts of the plant Ficus binnendijkii (2 pce): Euwallacea and Hypothenemus Clerodendrum quadriloculare (1 pce): Neocosmospora A total of 7 species were found infested, 4 with Euwallacea, 3 with Hypothenemus, and 4 with Neocosmospora.
 6.5 Severity of the outbreak.
 Currently, only a slight infestation is observed.
 No infested plants have been found to date, but further inspections of the site will be conducted to investigate the situation.
 So far, the owner has not noticed any damage or symptoms.
-One infested Barringtonia plant was found (Hypothenemus) which showed symptoms.
+Update October 2022: One infested Barringtonia plant was found (Hypothenemus) which showed symptoms.
+Update July 2023: Several plants with symptoms were sampled and infestations with Euwallacea fornicatus sensu lato and Hypothenemus eruditus were detected.
+Neocosmospora euwallaceae has been identified on Magnolia champaca.
+The fungus is associated with E. fornicatus and has been detected for the first time at this location.
+According to the plant protection service the infestation level is low and hotspots could not be identified.
 6.6 Source of the outbreak It is presumed that the pest was introduced with infested plant material.
 A company located in another Member State who also receives plants from other producers delivered the plant material of the tropical greenhouse.
 The last consignment arrived in April 2022.
-Trace-back investigations are carried out.
+Trace-back investigations were carried out.
+Update July 2023: The responsible plant protection service suspects that the infestation may have been present in the greenhouse for some time.
+The opening of the tropical greenhouse was in 2004/2005.
+It cannot be clarified whether pests have been introduced recently or already some time ago because also plants were found to be infested that are grown in the greenhouse for some years.

 7 Official phytosanitary measures 7.1 Adoption of official phytosanitary measures.
 Official phytosanitary measures will be taken.
 Inspections and a survey will be carried out in the greenhouse.
 All plant material and debris is not allowed to leave the greenhouse unpacked.
 It is shredded, packed and safely transported directly to a waste incineration plant.
 Currently, the only plant material that may be removed is that which normally occurs during minor maintenance activities.
-The shredded, packed and marked plant debris are regularly brought to a waste incineration plant.
+Update October 2022: The shredded, packed and marked plant debris are regularly brought to a waste incineration plant.
 This measure has been in force since 23 August 2022 and concerns all Scolytinae that have been found in the tropical greenhouse.
+Update July 2023: A buffer zone of 100 m around the building was demarcated.
+Repellents must be used as deterrents at all entrances and exits throughout the year.
+All infested plants are destroyed.
+Host plants of E. fornicatus sensu lato and Neocosmospora euwallacea must not be planted in the greenhouse and the surrounding buffer zone.
 7.2 Date of adoption of the official phytosanitary measures.
 05-08-2022 7.3 Identification of the area covered by the official phytosanitary measures.
 66 000 m 2 The whole tropical greenhouse has been demarcated as infested zone.
 A buffer zone of 100 m radius has been established around the greenhouse.
 7.4 Objective of the official phytosanitary measures.
 Eradication 7.5 Measures affecting the movement of goods.
 Measures do not affect import or movement within the Union of goods.
 7.6 Specific surveys.
-Yes, a survey of symptoms is carried out on the host plants.
+Yes, a survey of symptoms was carried out on the host plants.
 Additional traps were placed in the greenhouse.

-A survey is carried out in the buffer zone around the greenhouse.
-Possible host trees in the buffer zone (Acer , Quercus , Pinus etc.) will be registered for that purpose.
-8 Pest risk analysis/assessment Pest risk assessment it not required.
-Pests are listed in Annex II A of the Implementing Regulation (EU) 2019/2072.
+In 2022, A survey was carried out in the buffer zone around the greenhouse.
+Possible host trees in the buffer zone (Acer , Quercus , Pinus etc.) were registered for that purpose.